Tuesday, November 19, 2024

 Building Software for AI Agents

-To overcome these inefficiencies, we should shift towards designing software that AI agents can interact with directly through API calls.
+To overcome these inefficiencies, we should shift towards designing software that AI agents can interact with directly.
 This means extending existing applications or creating new ones with machine-readable interfaces that AI can access without relying on a GUI.

-Although, it doesn't have to be REST APIs running locally, I think the standardization and wide use of REST makes sense to use this structure.
+Although, it doesn't have to be REST APIs running locally, it could also be locally installed command line interfaces CLIs, I think the standardization and wide use of REST makes sense to use this structure.
 Conceivably, there could be a server running in the background and software designed for AI would be registered with the OS on installation and running on that server.
 So the agents would be able to easily see what functionality it had access to in order to accomplish a user's objective through internal software REST calls as well as using external calls to other APIs.
 The agents would then have local tools as well as external internet tools.
 This could be rolled out in various ways so that software that was made to this standard could coexist with traditional software (using the "agent computer use" that Anthropic just released) or software could be released with both versions - the traditional software and software designed for AI.

 Example: An AI-Driven Spreadsheet